causti-co/website/src/text/_drafts/004-website-stack.md

 Since I wanted to keep things as simple as possible, a "traditional" n-tier stack was absolutely out of the question.
 The alternative was to use a static site generator.
 After reviewing the most popular choices, I settled for [11ty](https://github.com/11ty/eleventy/) as it appeared to be the least opinionated one of the bunch, allowing me to start with an empty directory and slowly bring content and complexity in as needed.
 I followed my traditional approach of reading the entire docs to figure out what it can and cannot do before getting to adapting my static content to [nunjucks](https://mozilla.github.io/nunjucks/).
 I chose nunjucks simply because it was the default templating language used in the documentation.

-I decided to manually number content items by adopting the following naming convention: `###-desired-content-url.ext`, and to manually provide content dates via Front Matter data, rather than use the mechanisms provided by 11ty based on either filesystem or Git dates.
+Lastly, I decided to manually number content items by adopting the following naming convention: `###-desired-content-url.ext`, and to manually provide content dates via Front Matter data, rather than use the mechanisms provided by 11ty based on either file system or Git dates.

 ### Folder structure